rayjlim/calendar_tracker/docs/index.md

 ## Tasks / On Deck

-- view of records for current day
-- view of records for graph
-- can change date range of graph
 - other graphs: weekly average
 - other graphs: monthly average
 - other graphs: yearly average
+- can change date range of graph
-- swipeable rows (need use case)[https://github.com/jemise111/react-native-swipe-list-view]
+- swipeable rows [need use case](https://github.com/jemise111/react-native-swipe-list-view), like in strides (left to delete), right to edit
--

 ## Bugs

 ## Features